 For example, by creating resources that help employees learn the technical skills they need, you can incorporate the soft skills you want them to learn alongside them (like the customer service example above).
 Technical training and soft skills training do not need to be tackled individually, as it turns out, people are capable of learning across different axes all at the same time —who’d have thought it!

-Step 3: Use video and consider professional help
+Step 3: Use video and consider professional talent options

 Statistically speaking, 75% of your employees prefer video training compared to any other method, maybe because it’s the only kind that permits popcorn consumption.
 So it’s the medium you’ll want to use to deliver your soft skills training if you want to keep your teams engaged.